ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.86 (8th June 2023) =
+* Fixed: Content Sneak Peek not working #5446
+* Fixed: Need to add the name and attribute to the elements. #5439
+* Fixed: Compatibility with OpenSea plugin #5384
+* Fixed: Compatibility with the plugin WordProof. #5342
+* Fixed: WPCore Module of Search is throwing error in AMP validation #5450
+* Fixed: NON-AMP site is slowed down if the mobile redirection is enabled in AMP #5451
+* Fixed: "Preview AMP" shows a blank modal #5454

 = 1.0.85 (10th May 2023) =
 * Fixed: Notice : Function WP_Scripts::localize was called incorrectly.
 The $l10n parameter must be array #5435